keajs/kea-docs/docs/intro/typescript.md

 ### Create logic-builder-type-builders

-To make your custom _logic-builder-builders_ work with typegen, you must write a _logic-builder-type-builder_ :sweat_smile:.
+To make your custom builderes work with typegen, you must write a _logic-builder-type-builder_ :sweat_smile:.

-This involves creating a `setters.typegen.ts` file next to your `setters.ts` _logic-builder-builder_.
+This involves creating a `setters.typegen.ts` file next to your `setters.ts` builder.
 Check out the sample [typedFormDemoLogic](https://github.com/keajs/kea-typegen/tree/kea-3.0/samples/typed-builder), or [typegen.ts from kea-forms](https://github.com/keajs/kea-forms/blob/kea-3.0/src/typegen.ts), for examples of such a type builders.

 These type builders area a new area of development for kea, starting with 3.0, and we're working on making this simpler for all.